Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/createpdfa1withasposepdf/_index.md

 ---
-title: Create PDF A1 With Aspose Pdf linktitle:Create PDF A1 With Aspose Pdf
+title: Create PDF A1 With Aspose Pdf
+linktitle: Create PDF A1 With Aspose Pdf
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to create a PDF A1 document using Aspose.PDF for .NET.
 Step-by-step guide with C# source code.
 Efficiently optimize PDFs.
 type: docs